 It has a string-thru-body hardtail bridge that is great for both sustain and stability.

 It got two versatile single coil pickups, the classic Fender choice giving you the freedom of a wide range.
-It goes well with whatever style you want to play, adding style and vigor to it.
+It goes well with whatever playing style you want to play, adding style and vigor to it.

 Frequently Asked Questions